Salt Solution Show Tyndall Effect

 The short answer is: no, a typical salt solution (like table salt dissolved in water) does not exhibit a noticeable Tyndall effect.

 This is because table salt, or sodium chloride (NaCl), dissolves completely in water to form a true solution.
 The ions of sodium (Na+) and chloride (Cl-) are extremely small, far smaller than the wavelength of visible light.
-Therefore, they are unable to effectively scatter light in the way larger colloidal particles do.
+So, they are unable to effectively scatter light in the way larger colloidal particles do.
 The light passes through the solution largely undisturbed, resulting in an invisible beam.

 To illustrate further: